Should I get an Au Pair? To Host or Not to Host?

 Go Au Pair’s staff, including other Local Area Representatives like myself, can walk you through setting clear boundaries and expectations from the first interview.
 I typically find those clear boundaries prevent many of the concerns families have about hosting before the Au Pair even arrives.

 Is the Au Pair Program Right for You & Your Family?
-How to Decide Whether to Get an Au Pair.
+How to Decide Whether to Find an Au Pair.

 If you need reliable, consistent, and affordable childcare, hosting an Au Pair can be a wonderful experience.
 Hiring an Au Pair is an even better idea if you need an extra set of hands to help with all things child-related.
 (I should know, with six kids of my own!)